tsyet12/Chemsy/README.md

 ## Table of Contents

 * [About the Project](#about-the-project)
+* This project is to make a lightweight and flexible automatic framework for chemometrics and machine learning.
+The main target for the methods are for spectroscopic data and industrial process data analysis.
+Chemsy provides a structured, customizable and minimalistic framework for automatic pre-processing search.
+*
   * [Current support for algorithms](#current-support-for-algorithms)

 * [Getting Started](#getting-started)
   * [Dependencies](#dependencies)
   * [Installation](#installation)